Apply for a UK Work Visa

 What happens after I am granted permission to work in the UK?

 If you applied from outside the UK, your passport will be endorsed with a 90-day travel vignette and you will be provided with a letter confirming permission has been granted.
 The 90-day travel visas should be valid from the intended travel date, as stated on your visa application form.
-You must travel to the UK within the 30-day validity of the travel visas or it will expire, and you will need to apply for a replacement visa.
+You must travel to the UK within the 30-day validity of the travel visa or it will expire, and you will need to apply for a replacement visa.

-If your visa is for a period of six months or less, your ‘full visa’ will be issued as a stamp in your passport and you will not need to collect a BRP upon arrival to the UK.
+If your visa is for a period of six months or less, your ‘full visa’ will be issued as a stamp in your passport and you will not need to collect a Biometric Residence Permit (BRP) upon arrival to the UK.

-Otherwise, your ‘full visa’ will be issued in the form of a Biometric Residence Permit (BRP) and will be available for collection once you arrive in the UK.
+Otherwise, your ‘full visa’ will be issued in the form of a BRP and will be available for collection once you arrive in the UK.
 Once in the UK, you must collect your BRP within 10 days of arrival, from the Post Office branch detailed in the decision letter.

 Is a suitable job role on the UK Shortage Occupation List?